Powered by MOMENTUM MEDIA

 Powered by MOMENTUMMEDIA

-Families of Veterans Guild call on Australians to help end social isolation for war widows
+Families of Veterans Guild calls on Australians to help end social isolation for war widows

-In Australia, just over one in seven (15%) experience social isolation and one in six (16%) experience loneliness.
-However, for those connected to the defence forces, particularly those who have lost someone to service, this statistic is much higher.
+In Australia, just over one in seven (15 per cent) experience social isolation and one in six (16 per cent) experience loneliness.
+However, for those connected to the Defence forces, particularly those who have lost someone to service, this statistic is much higher.

 ==============